-Before a student may be found to have violated this Honor Code, there must be clear and convincing evidence that the accused committed the acts constituting the violation.
+Before a student may be found to have violated this Honor Code, there must be clear and convincing 34 Non-academic matters are governed by a separate Code of Conduct.

+evidence that the accused committed the acts constituting the violation.
 This burden of proof shall apply in both the informal and the formal processes.